 Campylobacter jejuni in dogs in the USA

 In our last surveillance report we reported on an outbreak of Campylobacter affecting both puppies in a national pet store chain and 118 people in 18 states of the USA, leading to the hospitalisation of 26 people.
-Tested isolates were considered resistant to many classes of antibiotic, the use of which in puppies was widespread in the pet store, often for prophylactic use.
+Tested isolates were considered resistant to many classes of antibiotic, the use of which in puppies was widespread in the pet store, often for prophylactic reasons.
 Further analysis has now identified the species involved as C.jejuni (Montgomery and others 2018), a relatively rare infection in dogs, which are more typically infected with C.upsaliensis (Parsons and others 2009).
 This outbreak highlights the zoonotic potential of C.jejuni in dogs, the impact of supplier chains on spreading infection, and the potential for widespread prophylactic use of antibiotics to drive resistance.
 The UK government carried out an open consultation between August and September 2018 on plans to ban the sale of puppies (and kittens) in pet shops in England.

 Imported rabies